Skip to main content

 Figure 3: Core solver setup - General setup of the Core Solver

 In the Pipeline section on the left can the user adjust the names of files where all results received from the solver run are stored.
 Iterative store file name sets the prefix for the *.itr file which holds data values of all samples already collected from a third-party software.
-The Data Analyzer does not use this file, therefore this option remains disabled.
+The Data Analysis does not use this file, therefore this option remains disabled.
 Store file name sets the naming convention for the final resulting file produced by the Uptimai Solver.
 This *.upst contains the set of statistical results suitable for analysis in the Uptimai Postprocessor.
 The default basename is proposed as the <project_name> followed by the <setup-file_name>, the number of the output being solved, and the number of the currently processed case.
 For reference, see the default name of the result file of the project shown in Figure 3, where the second output was solved as the first case according to the solver setup:

 Borehole_UptimRes_O2_C1.upst